 We send short, honest encouragement straight to your inbox — never spam, always free.

-Build gentle touchpoints of presence into the week.
+Find small, gentle ways to be present during the week.
 Read a psalm together after breakfast, or sit on the porch for ten minutes before dinner.
 Schedule a short check-in with siblings too—fifteen minutes to align and adjust without rehashing old conflicts.
-And do not forget your own soul: a walk, a short prayer, a single chapter of Scripture can replenish what caregiving pours out.
+And do not forget your own soul: a walk, a 30-day devotional for caregivers, or a single chapter of Scripture can replenish what caregiving pours out.

 Questions for reflection can help steer the heart: Where did I notice God’s help today?
 What is one boundary that protects love this week?
 Which small joy can we plan for—music, a favorite dessert, a visit from a friend?
 Over time, these small choices stitch resilience into the fabric of your family.